NateDimick/funholidaysapi/README.md

 # Fun Holidays

-An API to get all of those fake holidays you might see on social media
+Over 5000 Holidays that you may or may not have heard of that happen annually - all convenianetly avaibale through this API.

-Ever wondered what fake holidays were today?
+Ever wondered what obscure holidays were today?
+On your birthday?
 Or this month?
 Or how many pizza-related holidays there are?

 ## Functions